10.4 Accounting for Debt Modifications and Exchanges

 considered substantially different from the terms of

-update the debt’s net carrying amount and
+However, H must update the debt’s net carrying

-amortization schedule and expense the third-party
+amount and amortization schedule and expense the

-modification or exchange.
+for the modification or exchange.

 The updated carrying amount is computed as